discord-net/Discord.Net/docs/guides/int_basics/application-commands/intro.md

 This guide will show you how to use application commands.
-If you have extra questions that aren't covered here you can come to our [Discord](https://discord.com/invite/dvSfUTet3K) server and ask around there.
+If you have extra questions that aren't covered here you can come to our [Discord](https://discord.gg/dnet) server and ask around there.

+> [!NOTE]
+> This guide shows the manual way of creating and handling application commands.
+We recommend using the Interaction Framework because it allows you to work with application commands
+> and handling interactions in a much simpler and structurized way.
+You can find more info in the [InteractionsIntro].

 ## What is an application command?